Cascade Valley, WA

 965 people

-As of 2023, 32.1% of Cascade Valley, WA residents (1.23k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 32.1% of Cascade Valley, WA residents (1.23k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Cascade Valley, WA was 27.9%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Cascade Valley, WA compared to that of it's neighboring and parent geographies.